Skip to main content

 About Terres Australes Françaises

-Terres Australes Françaises National Nature Reserve protects approximately 2.27 million hectares of sub-Antarctic and Antarctic islands and their surrounding marine waters in the southern Indian Ocean, making it one of the largest nature reserves in the world.
-Established in 2006 and expanded significantly in 2016, the reserve encompasses the Crozet Archipelago, Kerguelen Islands, Saint-Paul and Amsterdam islands, and vast stretches of surrounding ocean.
-These remote territories support globally significant populations of seabirds and marine mammals in some of the last pristine marine ecosystems on Earth.
+Terres Australes Françaises National Nature Reserve protects approximately 672,969 km2 of sub-Antarctic and Antarctic islands and their surrounding marine waters in the southern Indian Ocean, making it one of the largest nature reserves in the world.
+[1] Established on October 3, 2006 and significantly extended in December 2016, the reserve encompasses the Crozet Archipelago, Kerguelen Islands, and Saint-Paul and Amsterdam islands, along with vast stretches of surrounding ocean.
+[2] The property was inscribed as a UNESCO World Heritage Site in July 2019 under natural criteria (vii), (ix), and (x).
+[3] These remote territories support globally significant populations of seabirds and marine mammals in some of the last pristine marine ecosystems on Earth.

 Wildlife Ecosystems